ldsands/UsefulCodeSnippets/OtherSoftware/Linux/EndeavourOS.md

                 - For "Desktop name alignment:" select "Top"
                 - Deselect "Show buttons to alter count of virtual desktops"
                 - Click on the "OK" button
-        - "General Behavior"
-            - Clicking files or folders; change to "Selects them"
         - "Screen Edges"
             - For all corners select "No Action" except:
                 - The upper right corner select "Present Windows - Current Desktops"